EricZinda/docsproto/devhowto/devhowtoWellFormedTree.md

 ~~~

 When `a_q` is the leftmost node, it starts by selecting a cave on its upper branch, and then resolves its lower branch with that selection, making sure that "every book is in the (selected) cave".
 This will only be true if there is (at least one) cave that every book is in.

+> Don't worry if you don't completely understand how the solutions are obtained yet.
+The point is that there are different interpretations for the same MRS, represented by different trees.
+The rest of the tutorial will work through how these get solved.

 Both of these trees are represented by the same MRS document.
 The MRS structure is said to be *underspecified*, meaning that a single MRS document allows multiple interpretations.
 Here's the MRS for "Every book is in a cave" again, so we can see how: